Menstrual cup: Sizing

-Ring-shaped cups or discs
+Discs

-A reusable silicone menstrual disc or ring.
+A reusable silicone menstrual disc.
 The thin-walled bowl is much more flexible than in a bell-shaped cup.
 The bowl on this cup is covered with a lattice of ridges on the inside.

 Side view of the same item, showing grooved rim and slightly asymmetrical, translucent bowl.
 Note moulding flash on rim, showing where the two-part mould joined.

 Contraceptive diaphragms; one arced-rim diaphragm intended to fit sizes 65-80mm, and five in 5mm-increment diameters from 60-90mm.
 These are shaped similarly to menstrual discs, but they are overmoulded, silicone with a springy nylon core in the rim.

 A side view of the same arced-rim diaphragm as in the previous picture.
 The bumps on the rim indicate where to pinch the rim in order to compress the device for insertion.
 The indentation near the hand is intended to aid removal.
 The S-shaped profile of the rim (as seen from the side) is intended to let the cup squish to fit a broader range of sizes.

-Ring-shaped cups (also called menstrual discs or rings) are often approximately hemispherical in shape, like a diaphragm, with a flexible ring rim and a soft, collapsible center.
+Menstrual discs are often approximately hemispherical in shape, like a diaphragm, with a flexible ring rim and a soft, collapsible center.
 They collect menstrual fluid like menstrual cups, but sit in the vaginal fornix and stay in place by hooking behind the pubic bone.
 Menstrual discs come in both disposable and reusable varieties.

-Ring-shaped cups are sized differently than bell-shaped cups.
-Fit is much less individual; the flexible bowl makes depth unimportant, and any ring-shaped cup between 60-70mm diameter will fit most people adequately.
+Discs are sized differently than bell-shaped cups.
+Fit is much less individual; the flexible bowl makes depth unimportant, and any disc between 60-70mm diameter will fit most people adequately.
 Sizing is measured in the same way as it is for contraceptive diaphragms, which fit in the same position.

 A study of circular-rim diaphragms failed to find any proxy factor (like parity or weight) which would allow prediction of the size of diaphragm someone needed; it was necessary to take a measurement.
 As with contraceptive diaphragms, some "one-size-fits-all" cups have slightly oval or pear-shaped rims, and some have rims that arch (as seen from the side), increasing the range of sizes that fit.
 A contraceptive diaphragm using these techniques was found to fit 98% of volunteers in a multicenter study (everyone with a size of 65-80mm).
 A disc which is too big or too small will leak.

-Ring-shaped cups come in diameters from 53mm to 80mm, as of 2024.
+Discs come in diameters from 53mm to 80mm as of 2024.
 They have some advantages over bell-shaped cups, including that they have a higher ex-vivo capacity (40-80ml), enable bloodless period sex, and are more comfortable for some users.
 Disadvantages include messier removal and more difficulty learning to insert them than for bell-shaped cups.